kadmuffin/jsnbs/README.md

 ### Saving files

-You can use the `save()` method to encode and write the file to a specified location.
+This port is mainly intended for reading, but you should be able to use the `save()` method to encode and write the files.

 ```javascript
 new_file.save("new_file.nbs");